1nfinitej3ss/LabStar/README.md

 ## Contributing

 This is an artistic research project.
-For questions about the project or technical implementation, please refer to the artist's website or contact information provided in the project documentation.
+For questions about the project or technical implementation, please refer to this GitHub repository or create an issue in the repository.

 ## License